Milwaukee County Advocacy Grant

 Trainings for Youth, Families, & Educators

-Two trainings each are typically held in April & October at WI FACETS’ Milwaukee office.
-Topics often include employment, college and personal stories of self-advocacy.
-Please check here frequently for future dates, times and topics as these are subject to presenters’ availability.
+Two trainings each are typically held in April & October.
+Topics often include employment options, DVR, college options, guardianship and supported decision making and long care support.
+Please check here frequently for future dates, times, location and topics as these are subject to presenters’ availability and may be offered in a duel face-to-face/virtual format.
+Workshops are free and registration is required.
 All WI FACETS events are listed on our calendar.